 Reasons for Refinancing a Reverse Mortgage

-Just because you can refinance, however, doesn’t mean you should.
+Just because you can refinance your reverse mortgage, however, doesn’t mean you should.
 There should be a clear benefit to refinancing.
 That said, here are three reasons why refinancing could make sense — the first two have to do with putting more money in your pocket; the third, with your peace of mind.

 Aside from your age and the current interest rate, your home’s value is a crucial factor in determining your loan amount (principal limit).
 A reverse mortgage loan is a tool for converting home equity into tax-free cash, so if your equity has increased, you likely will be able to pull out more money by refinancing into a new reverse mortgage loan.

 If interest rates have fallen since you took out your original reverse mortgage, you could be a good candidate for a refinance.
 Lower rates can translate into a larger initial payout, and the lower the rate of interest accrual, the less interest you (or your heirs) must repay when the loan becomes due.

 Run the numbers.
-Based on your furnishing some basic information (your age, home value, and equity), many reverse mortgage calculators including AAG’s calculator at https://www.aag.com/reverse-mortgage-calculator/, can give you a ballpark figure of what you might receive on your refinance.
+Based on your furnishing some basic information (your age, home value, and equity), many calculators, including AAG’s reverse mortgage calculator, can give you a ballpark figure of what you might receive on your refinance.
 If you prefer, contact your reverse mortgage professional directly to run the numbers for you.

 A reverse mortgage refinance isn’t something you should rush into.
 In fact, many lenders impose a seasoning requirement, which only allows those who have had their original reverse mortgage for a certain period (typically 18 months) to refinance.
-To find out if a reverse mortgage loan is right for you, click here.
+Find out if a reverse mortgage is right for you.